mica-web/mica-web.github.io/collections/_learn/00_tools/zoom.md

 [![Screenshot of the download section for the Zoom Mobile Apps.]({{ ip | append: 'zoom_apps.png' }})](https://zoom.us/download){: .u-link-reset }

-All our meetings will also be accessible via the [Zoom web client](https://support.zoom.us/hc/en-us/articles/214629443){% include optional.html %} which does **not** require you to install any additional software.
+All our meetings will also be accessible via the [Zoom web client](https://support.zoom.us/hc/en-us/articles/214629443){% include optional.html %} which does _not_ require you to install any additional software.

 ## Zoom meeting expectations
 - When setting up your [Zoom profile](https://zoom.us/profile), please use your preferred name and a photo that matches your Slack account.
-- I consider video to be <span class="emoji">💯</span> **optional** during our class meetings; I know not everyone has the bandwidth or the comfort to be on video.
+- I consider video to be <span class="emoji">💯</span> _optional_ during our class meetings; I know not everyone has the bandwidth or the comfort to be on video.
 - Video, audio and Zoom chat are all valid ways to participate in our meetings; please use whichever is comfortable for you.
-- I also encourage you to get familiar with and use Zoom's [nonverbal feedback icons](https://support.zoom.us/hc/en-us/articles/115001286183#h_50523139-7bac-403b-9c59-1755ada65ad9) (see the section under **Providing nonverbal feedback during meetings (participants)**).
+- I also encourage you to get familiar with and use Zoom's [nonverbal feedback icons](https://support.zoom.us/hc/en-us/articles/115001286183#h_50523139-7bac-403b-9c59-1755ada65ad9) (see the section under <b>Providing nonverbal feedback during meetings (participants)</b>).

 {: .text-center }
 [![Screenshot of the participation icons in the Zoom user interface.]({{ ip | append: 'zoom-icons.png' }})](https://support.zoom.us/hc/en-us/articles/115001286183#h_50523139-7bac-403b-9c59-1755ada65ad9){: .u-link-reset }